The following steps will liberate you from your mega-bank. You can also download them as a poster.

 Move your automatic withdrawals to your new account (you will likely need to provide the routing and account numbers at the bottom of your checks).
 When you know that sufficient funds will be in your new account, transfer your automatic payments so they are now deducted from your new account.
 Ask for the date on which the payments from your new account will begin.
 It’s wise to leave a small amount of cash in your mega-bank checking account for at least a month after you think you have shifted your deposits and withdrawals to your new bank or credit union, just to guard against any unforeseen circumstances like checks you wrote that hadn't been cashed, or payments you forgot about.

 If you only have online banking through your mega-bank, take screenshots of statements or print them out.
 Save them for your records and keep canceled checks you may later need.

 Transfer the final funds from your mega-bank account to your new account – once you have all your automatic deposits and payments transferred and any last checks have cleared your old account.
 Electronic transfer of these final funds to your new account is usually the fastest and safest method to use.

 Close your mega-bank account.
 Once the last remaining funds in your old account have transferred to your new account, follow the bank’s procedures for closing accounts.
 Obtain written confirmation that your account is closed.

 Inform your bank why you are breaking up (You can use our sample letter as a guide).

-Encourage your congregation, workplace, or alma mater to use a community development bank or credit union if they do not already do so.
-Also, if you are on the boards of any nonprofits, or live in a condo or housing co-op, you can encourage these organizations to switch too.
+Encourage your workplace, congregation, or alma mater to use a community development bank or credit union if they do not already do so.
+Also, if you are on the board of any nonprofits, or live in a condo or housing co-op, encourage these organizations to switch too.
 For colleges and universities, turn to Responsible Endowments Coalition.

 Take action to put the rest of your money to work creating a greener planet.
 Get Green America’s Guide to Socially Responsible Investing.